 (1) The date of the contract or lease;

-(2) The names of all entities known to movant to claim or to have claimed an interest on the contract or lease, including the original parties, assignees, sublessors, sublessees and parties holding a security interest therein or in the subject property;
+(2) The names of all entities known to movant to claim or to have claimed an interest in the contract or lease, including the original parties, assignees, sublessors, sublessees and parties holding a security interest in the subject property;

 (3) The subject matter and essential terms of the contract or lease, including (i) if a real property lease, the location (including the street address, legal description and assessor’s parcel number if known), or (ii) if a personal property lease, a description of the items of personal property;